Worldwide Guide to Women in Leadership

 17.11.1979-18.07.1980 Interim Executive President Lidia Gueiler Tejada, Bolivia

 As President she was also Head of the Cabinet.
 Lidia Gueiler was member of Parliament 1956-64 and afterwards in exile for 15 years.
-Circa 1978 Subsecretary for Agriculture, 1978 President of Camera de Diputados.
-Acting President of the Congress and acting Deputy Head of State 1978-79.She was President of Partido Revolucionario de los Izquierda Nazional Gueiler 1979-94, Exile in France 1980-82, Ambassador in Embassy to West Germany 1982-83, and to Venezuela 1983-86 and since 1993 She was deposed by the 129th Coup d’etat in the history of Bolivia, shortly before elections was due. (b.
-1921-).
+Circa 1978 Subsecretary for Agriculture, 1978 President of Cámara de Diputados.
+Acting President of the Congress and acting Deputy Head of State 1978-79.She was President of Partido Revolucionario de los Izquierda Nazional Gueiler 1979-94, Exile in France 1980-82, Ambassador in Embassy to West Germany 1982-83, and to Venezuela 1983-86 and since 1993 She was deposed by the 129th Coup d’etat in the history of Bolivia, shortly before elections was due.
+She lived (1921-2011).

 21.07.1980-14.06.1995 Prime Minister Dame M. Eugenia Charles, Dominica